-“The night before the war was calm.”
+“The night before was calm.”
+Supporting families through the Ukraine Conflict

-“The day before the war we were sitting in the classroom, the teacher came, we studied the evacuation, we were shown where to hide if something happened.
+“The day before we were sitting in the classroom, the teacher came, we studied the evacuation, we were shown where to hide if something happened.
 But on 24 February, at 4 am, my mother came in and said, ‘you’re not going to school because the war has come to us.’
 I was scared and surprised.”

 Families grabbed what they could carry and walked out their front doors – unsure if or when they’d be able to return.
 They left behind homes, schools, communities and were separated from brothers, fathers and friends who stayed behind to join the fight and protect their homes.

 “We were constantly sitting in the basement.
 Then the water and the light disappeared; everything disappeared, we sat in the dark and cold.
-We did not leave the house; it was very scary,” said Dymtrus.
+We did not leave the house; it was very scary,” said David.

 “It was very cold in the house; it was not heated at all.
 So, we moved to my grandmother’s house because she had a gas boiler.
 We were there for 11 days.”